 They offer excellent hospitality and great service including delicious food.
 It lies hardly 2 km away from Tala zone entrance.

 Another wonderful resort near Tala zone is Mogli Jungle Resort.
 It is a well-maintained property surrounded by tall bamboo trees and a nice garden.
 The resort is almost 3 km away from Tala gate.
+Book a room here.

 Best Time To Visit

 The best months to visit Bandhavgarh national park are from October to June.
 The park remains closed from 1st July to 30th September due to the monsoon.